-Zebrafish is a quarterly peer-reviewed journal focusing on research using zebrafish and other aquarium species including medaka, Fugu and Xiphophorus as models for studies of vertebrate development, toxicology and human disease.
+Zebrafish is a bimonthly peer-reviewed journal focusing on research using zebrafish and other aquarium species including medaka, Fugu and Xiphophorus as models for studies of vertebrate development, toxicology and human disease.
 The Journal will serve as a forum for papers discussing research on comparative genomics and evolution, the genetic analysis of embryogenesis and disease and the cellular and molecular mechanisms of cell growth, differentiation and gene expression in these model species.
 The Journal will also publish papers describing novel methods, tools and experimental approaches using aquarium models.

 Preparation of Manuscript